Annual Report

 Anaheim Learn Well

-$50,000 in First 5 funds leveraged to increase city support
+- $50,000 of First 5 funds leveraged to increase support from partner agencies

-The collaborative focuses community efforts based on data provided by the EDI and Neighborhood Equity Index to individualize outreach based on what each community needs
+- The collaborative focuses community efforts based on data provided by the Early Development Index and Neighborhood Equity Index to individualize outreach based on what each community needs.

 Growing Up Garden Grove

-$50,000 in First 5 funds leveraged to increase city support
+- $50,000 of First 5 funds leveraged to increase city support

 La Habra Little Learners

-Readiness on the Road events serve children and families through activities, movement, and presentations from community partners
+- Weekly Readiness on the Road events throughout the school year to support children and families through activities, movement, and presentations from different community partners.

 Santa Ana Early Learning Initiative (SAELI)

-Empowered family members to advocate for their community through the Parent Leader Network and Community Organizing & Family Issues workshops
+- Empowered family members advocating for their community through the Parent Leader Network and Community Organizing & Family Issues workshops

-Parents join advocacy efforts focused on what’s important to them: safe parks & open spaces, housing, early childhood education, etc.
+- Parents join advocacy efforts focused on what’s important to them such as early childhood education, safe parks & open spaces, and housing and continue to participate in early childhood development educational opportunities.

 Children and families served in FY 2022-2023